 - 1 Make appointment.
-Within a few days of the start of your period phone the clinic nurses, to arrange an Orientation Visit with them in about 3 weeks time.
+Within a few days of the start of your period phone the clinic nurses, to arrange an Orientation Visit with them.
 Some women, commonly those with irregular periods, will be asked to start taking Provera tablets (from day 19) once a day for 5 days. - 2 Orientation visit.
-Day 22 (or a day or two either side) attend the clinic for an Orientation Visit with the nurses and a blood test.
+Attend the clinic for an Orientation Visit with the nurses.
 The nurses will explain the treatment cycle to you, the medications you need to take and the times you will be required to visit the clinic for blood and ultrasound tests.
-You will collect your GnRH analogue medication (Synarel nasal spray or Lucrin injection), and pay the First Day Fee.
-From this day you will start the pre-IVF treatment (GnRH analogue) to control (lower) your natural hormones, before the fertility medication starts.
-You'll continue this (GnRH analogue) until triggering. - 3 Stimulation phase of treatment starts.
+You will collect your GnRH analogue medication (Synarel nasal spray). - 3 Stimulation phase of treatment starts.
+Your nurse will let you know when you should commence the GnRh analogue medication to lower your natural hormones in preparation for the stimulation phase of the cycle.
 About 12 days later, re-visit the clinic for another blood test to make sure your own hormones are low (we call this "down regulated").
 Your period may or may not have arrived it does not matter.
 The nurses will phone you with the results and will tell you when to begin the daily hormone Follicle Stimulating Hormone (FSH) injections (Gonal-F or Puregon).
-You must keep taking the GnRH analogue (Synarel or Lucrin) throughout this time. - 4 Treatment monitoring.
+You must keep taking the GnRH analogue (Synarel) throughout this time. - 4 Treatment monitoring.
 From 6-8 days after you begin the FSH injections you will have another blood test and ultrasound of your ovaries.
 We will continue closely monitoring you with blood tests and ultrasounds until you have an optimum number and size of developed follicles and we can schedule egg collection.
-If you have your FSH injections at home please do not have one on the morning of these blood tests and/or ultrasound (but do have your Synarel or Lucrin).
-If your hormones go too high we
+If you have your FSH injections at home please do not have one on the morning of these blood tests and/or ultrasound (but do have your Synarel).
+If your hormones go too high we sometimes coast, i.e. reduce or withhold stimulation until they return to normal.
+There is a 3 4 day window when your eggs reach maturity allowing us adequate time to collect them.

-- sometimes coast, i.e. reduce or withhold stimulation until they return to normal.
-There is a 3-4 day window when your eggs reach maturity allowing us adequate time to collect them. - Triggering.
+- 5 Triggering.
 Once we know you are ready, we will advise you when to have your hCG trigger injection and we will schedule the egg collection usually 36 hours later. - 6 Egg collection.
 Egg collection is undertaken in a Day Surgery/Hospital either under a light general anaesthetic, under sedation, or under local anaesthetic.
 Your specialist will guide you to make the decision you feel is appropriate for you.
 After egg collection your progesterone level will be supplemented by inserting one application of Crinone vaginal gel every night until your pregnancy test 2 weeks later.
 Before going home we will give you an instruction leaflet.
 We can provide medical certificates (which do not mention the type of treatment you are having or have any provider addresses). - 7 Sperm collection.
 On the morning of your egg collection your partner will need to provide a fresh semen (sperm) sample so we can immediately fertilise your eggs after collection. - 8 Embryo transfer /freeze.
 Following fertilisation your embryos will develop for 2-5 days.
 We transfer the embryos back into the uterus in a simple procedure.
 Any extra suitable, healthy looking embryos are usually frozen at this time if that is your wish. - 9 Pregnancy test.
 About 2 weeks after egg collection visit a Clinic for a pregnancy blood test whether or not you have had a period.